awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.PHP.04.md

 The program included in this step retrieves all movies released in the `year` 1985\.

-1. Copy and paste the following program into a file named `MoviesQuery01.php`:
+1. Copy the following program and paste it into a file named `MoviesQuery01.php`\.

    ```
    <?php